 Every time these feelings came up I would always respond in the same manner.
 I would usually tell myself this…

-As as silly as that sounds, this was in fact the way I would respond to these struggles I was having while reading God’s word.
+As silly as that sounds, this was in fact the way I would respond to the struggles I was having while reading God’s word.
 It’s almost as if I felt that if I was wrong about these important truths, at least I wasn’t alone in my thinking.
 In other words, I will just trust in what these men are teaching me and ride or die with that.
 To be clear, I’m not saying that I was worshipping these men.
 But what was happening was that when I was being challenged with Gods word, either in my personal study or my other brothers in the faith, I was not searching the scriptures to see that it is so.

 As a Reformed/Particular Baptist, I have found great joy in reading recent scholarly work done concerning my own Baptist tradition.
-Reading works such as Samuel Renihan’s “From Shadow to Substance,” or Pascal Denaults “Distinctiveness of Baptist Covenant Theology” to name a couple have been extremely helpful.
+For example, reading works such as Samuel Renihan’s “From Shadow to Substance,” or Pascal Denaults “Distinctiveness of Baptist Covenant Theology” to name a couple have been extremely helpful.
 Not only because it’s sound doctrine, but finding out that the struggles I have now concerning a certain type of Covenant Theology are not new at all.
 In fact, there were men like me in the 17th Century that struggled in the same manner.
 This has been very encouraging.
-But on the flip side, when I receive direct messages asking me what is a good systematic theology that a Reformed Baptist like myself would recommend to someone who thinks just like me, I have no problem referring people to many of the names I have mentioned above (Calvin’s Institutes, Berkhof, Horton, etc.).
-I can do this not only because I share so much with these men, but also because I’m confident in my own tradition and am not afraid to be challenged by others who thing differently than I do.
+But on the flip side, when I receive direct messages from people asking me what is a good systematic theology that a Reformed Baptist like myself would recommend to someone who thinks just like me, I have no problem referring people to many of the names I have mentioned above (Calvin’s Institutes, Berkhof, Horton, etc.).
+I can do this not only because I share so much with these men, but also because I’m confident in my own tradition and am not afraid to be challenged by others who think differently than I do.

 “Iron sharpens iron, and one man sharpens another.”